What Are Cataracts?

 To preserve eye health and reduce the risk of cataracts, you’ll want to consume foods high in antioxidants and avoid processed, fried and junk foods.

 Consult Dr. Walter Yim to learn about nutrition’s role in avoiding cataracts and which other steps you can take to maintain eye health.

 If you experience any of the symptoms above and suspect you may have cataracts, please get in touch.

 Dr. Walter Yim will assess your eyesight, your cataract and your physical health in our comfortable and well-equipped consulting rooms.
 If your deteriorating vision is affecting your work, hobbies or general well-being, our highly-trained and experienced Dr. Walter Yim will surgically replace the cloudy lens and restore clear vision.

-Cataract surgery at The Pacific Lasik & Cataract Surgery Center is carried out in our ophthalmic operating rooms, fully equipped with advanced technology designed for the best clinical outcome and your safety.
+Cataract surgery at Pacific Eye Care is carried out in our ophthalmic operating rooms, fully equipped with advanced technology designed for the best clinical outcome and your safety.
 The operation is generally performed under local anaesthesia and only takes about 30 minutes to complete.Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.